At Work (film)

-At Work (À pied d'œuvre) is a 2025 French drama film and directed by Valérie Donzelli, co-written by Donzelli and Gilles Marchand, based on the novel of the same name by Franck Courtès.
-It stars Bastien Bouillon, Virginie Ledoyen, and Marie Rivière.
+At Work (À pied d'œuvre) is a 2025 French drama film and directed by Valérie Donzelli, co-written with Gilles Marchand, based on the novel of the same name by Franck Courtès.
+It stars Bastien Bouillon as Paul Marquet, a photographer who abandons his successful career to pursue writing, but falls into poverty.

-The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 29 August 2025, where it won the award for Best Screenplay.
+The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 29 August 2025, where it won the Best Screenplay award.
+It was released theatrically in France by Diaphana Films on 4 February 2026.